Travis

 skip_cleanup: true

-When tag is not set at deployment time #
+Tag not set during deployment #

 If the tag is still not set at the time of deployment, the deployment provider attempts to match the current commit with a tag from remote, and if one is found, uses it.